Sharizzle/sharizzle/README.md

 <!-- **About Me** -->

 I'm a mechanical engineer turned software engineer.
 I enjoy creating web apps, backend services, and general automation tools using the C#/.NET and the node/javascript ecosystems.
-Golang and Python come up often.
+Golang and Python come up often too.

 - 👨🏽‍💻 I’m currently working on a cool Project :wink:
 - 🌱 I’m currently learning WebAssembly